-The Canadian Securities Administrators (CSA)' places of work lie on the traditional lands of several First Nations, Metis, and Inuit Peoples.
+The Canadian Securities Administrators (CSA)' places of work lie on the traditional lands of First Nations, Métis, and Inuit communities.
 The CSA is committed to engaging with Indigenous Peoples to inform its regulatory work, including rule and policymaking.

 The CSA Indigenous Engagement Senior Advisor will play a critical role in helping the CSA and its members engage and communicate with First Nations, Métis and Inuit communities and organizations.
 The Senior Advisor will deliver and support the design, development, execution, and evaluation of Indigenous engagement activities.
 In that capacity, the Senior Advisor will assist CSA members to foster ongoing relationships with Indigenous Peoples to ensure the voices of First Nations, Métis and Inuit Peoples are heard.
 The Senior Advisor will provide expert advice to CSA staff on outreach efforts.